-Oftentimes, simple changes such as drinking more water, increasing fiber intake from sources like leafy greens, taking a probiotic with Bifidobacterium (or a spore-based probiotic), and engaging in regular cardio exercise can alleviate constipation and get you back into balance.
+Oftentimes, simple changes such as increasing fluid intake, and eating more high-fiber foods like leafy greens, taking a probiotic with Bifidobacterium (or a spore-based probiotic), and engaging in regular physical activity can alleviate constipation and get you back into balance.
 Exercise and weight loss may be particularly important for women with estrogen dominance, as both of these help lower estrogen levels in the body.
 If you're still struggling, consider a magnesium citrate supplement, which has an osmotic effect, making it the best form of magnesium for constipation.

 If you're pooping too much.